Editor's note: This story was originally published in 2022 and updated in 2023.

-Mediterranean is my favorite kind of food, and I hadn’t found a place in Tucson that blew me away until I came across the Homemade Freshly Mediterranean truck at The Pit.
+Mediterranean is my favorite kind of food, and I hadn’t found a place in Tucson that blew me away until I came across the Homemade Freshly Mediterranean food truck.
 (The next week I tried Al Madina’s Yemeni menu, and if I had ordered their specialty chicken mandi or lamb kabsa, it might be getting a blurb as well.)

 Homemade Freshly Mediterranean’s Lebanese sandwiches are some of the most densely flavored you can find in Tucson.
 Garlic girls will love their garlic chicken sandwich — each must be made with at least a few cloves.

 Honorable mentions: Zayna’s, Nur Import Market, Al Madina Halal Kitchen.

 Tacos El Cuate de Obregon